fintanchen/utility-tools/README.md

 # Utility Tools

 Some utility tools

 ## There are some utility tools...

 -   zsh completion:
     > pandoc
     > sqlmap

+-   Some useful script

-- A script is using to upgrade all packages in this system:
+    1. A script is using to upgrade all packages in this system:
         > debian/apt
         > readhat/yum
         > osx/brew
         > gorepo
         > rustup
         > npm/yarn
+    2. A script to change the default language of office to Chinese, it can change the follow:
+        > Word
+        > PowerPrint
+        > Excel
+        > Outlook

-- A program to pull all $GOPATH/src/foo/bar/ repo.
+-   A program to pull all $GOPATH/src/foo/bar/repo.

 ### More tools are adding...